|Beats Per Hour

 |Country of Manufacture||Switzerland, Swiss made|

-The Omega calibre 8801 is an in-house automatic movement that was released at Baselworld in March 2018.
+The Omega calibre 8803 is a member of the Omega 8000 family of in-house automatic movements.
 It is Swiss made with 35 jewels.
 This movement features an anti-magnetic hairspring, Co-Axial escapement and twin barrels for extended power reserve.

 In Omega’s own words:

-The Omega caliber 8801 is an in-house movement and not available for individual purchase, even for Swatch Group parts accounts.
-At the time of this post, this movement is found in gold Omega watches with retail prices up to $81,800.00 USD.
+The Omega caliber 8803 is an in-house movement and not available for individual purchase, even for Swatch Group parts accounts.
+At the time of this post, the retail prices of Aqua Terra 150M Small Seconds 38mm watches this movement powers ranges from $27,600 to $43,100 USD.

 Image credit: Omega SA – if you have better pics of the movement in your watch, please submit them here.